argonne-lcf/ALCF_Hands_on_HPC_Workshop/05_Simulation_ML/ThetaGPU/README.md

 # Description

+We assume that you have cloned the repo to a suitable location.
 These are the steps to execute this code on ThetaGPU (interactively):
 1. Login to a ThetaGPU head node
 ```
 ssh thetagpusn1